 Should your claim succeed, your solicitor will take a small, legally capped percentage from your compensation settlement.
 This is known as a success fee.

-To find out if you could be eligible to work with a solicitor on our panel for your soft tissue injury claim, you can contact our advisors.
+To find out if you could be eligible to work with a solicitor on our panel for your soft tissue injuries claim, you can contact our advisors.
 They can be reached via:

 You might find the following related links to give useful information: